Stripes (film)

 Stripes is a 1981 American war comedy film directed by Ivan Reitman and starring Bill Murray, Harold Ramis, Warren Oates, P. J. Soles, Sean Young, and John Candy.
 Ramis wrote the film with Len Blum and Dan Goldberg, the latter of whom also served as producer alongside Reitman.
 It tells the story of an immature taxi cab driver and his teacher friend who enlist in the United States Army with comical results.
 Numerous actors, including John Larroquette, John Diehl, Conrad Dunn, Judge Reinhold, Joe Flaherty, Dave Thomas, Timothy Busfield, and Bill Paxton, appear in the film in some of the earliest roles of their careers.
-The film's score was composed by Elmer Bernstein.
-The film received generally positive reviews from critics and audiences, and was a commercial success.
+The film's score was composed and conducted by Elmer Bernstein, and performed by the Hollywood Studio Symphony.
+Released on June 26, 1981, by Columbia Pictures, Stripes received generally positive reviews from critics and audiences, and was a commercial success.
+The film was re-released in theaters on August 29 to September 2, 2021, by Sony Pictures Releasing through its Columbia label for its 40th anniversary.

 Plot

 In the course of one day, Louisville, Kentucky cab driver John Winger loses his job, his apartment, his car, and his girlfriend Anita, who has grown tired of his immaturity.
-Realizing his limited prospects, he decides to join the Army and persuades best friend Russell Ziskey, a vocational ESL teacher, to join as well.
-The two visit a recruiting office and are sent to basic training.
+Realizing his limited prospects, he persuades best friend Russell Ziskey to join the Army with him.

-Upon arrival, they meet their fellow recruits and their drill sergeant, Sergeant Hulka.
-Following in-processing, the recruits introduce themselves and explain their reasons for enlisting.
-One of them, the overweight Dewey "Ox" Oxberger, wants to slim down and be respected.
+They are assigned to a basic training platoon under drill sergeant Sergeant Hulka.
 John irritates Hulka with his slacker attitude, and he and Russell become romantically involved with MPs Louise Cooper and Stella Hansen.

-After Hulka discovers that John and Russell have briefly gone AWOL, Russell confesses his mistake, but John keeps silent.
-Hulka orders Russell to scrub garbage cans for 24 hours and gives the rest of the platoon two weeks of KP duty.
-That night, Russell catches John attempting to desert and stops him, angrily reminding John that it was his idea that they both enlist.
-Louise and Stella find them fighting and drive them back to their barracks without reporting them.
+After Hulka discovers that John and Russell have briefly gone AWOL, he orders Russell to scrub garbage cans for 24 hours and gives the rest of the platoon two weeks of KP duty.
+Russell stops John from deserting for good, angrily reminding John that it was his idea that they enlist.
+Louise and Stella find them fighting and return them to their barracks without reporting them.

-As graduation approaches, Hulka is injured when Captain Stillman, the recruit company's commanding officer, orders a mortar crew to fire without first setting target coordinates.
-Later, members of Hulka's platoon sneak off base and visit a mud wrestling bar.
-When MPs and police raid the club, Stella and Louise help John and Russell escape.
-The rest of the platoon are returned to base, where Stillman reprimands them for being arrested and threatens to report them to the base commander, General Barnicke, and make them repeat basic training.
+Hulka is injured when Captain Stillman, the recruit company's commander, orders a mortar crew to fire without first setting target coordinates.
+Absent a leader, the platoon sneaks off base to visit a mud wrestling bar.
+When MPs and local police raid the club, Stella and Louise help John and Russell escape, and the four spend the night together.
+The rest of the platoon is reprimanded by Stillman who threatens to make them repeat basic training.